spikehidden/gringotts/docs/usage.md

 Vaults
 ------

-Gringotts supports vaults for players as well as other plugins: currently Factions, Towny and WorldGuard.
+Gringotts supports vaults for players as well as other plugins: currently Factions and Towny.
 All vaults are created by placing a sign onto or above a container and writing the vault type on first line the sign.
 When a vault is successfully created, you will receive a message.
+For Towny you will have to use this [plugin](https://www.spigotmc.org/resources/gringotts-towny.105074/).

 ### Player vaults ###